 What does a Financial Analyst do?

-A financial analyst analyzes financial data to help businesses or individuals make decisions.
+A financial analyst uses data to help a company make better financial decisions.
 They examine financial statements, market trends, and economic conditions to assess the company’s performance, estimate future earnings or cash flow, provide investment recommendations, and manage financial risks.

 Financial analysts work in various segments and across almost all industries.
-Most businesses employ some sort of financial analyst, but other types of companies such as investment banks, mutual funds, hedge funds, insurance companies, and other financial institutions may employ a great deal more of them.
+Most businesses employ some sort of financial analyst, but other types of companies such as investment banks, mutual funds, hedge funds, insurance companies, and other financial institutions often employ large teams of them.

-- Analyzing Financial Statements: Reviewing the balance sheet, income statement, and cash flow statement to assess a company's financial health.
+- Analyze financial statements: Reviewing the balance sheet, income statement, and cash flow statement to assess a company's financial health.

-- Forecasting and Predictive Analysis: Developing financial models to predict future trends, revenue, expenses, and cash flows, based on historical data and market conditions.
+- Forecast and do predictive analysis: Developing financial models to predict future trends, revenue, expenses, and cash flows based on historical data, market conditions, and increasingly automated or AI-assisted forecasting tools.

-- Building Visualizations and Dashboards: Creating visual representations of financial data, such as graphs and charts, to make complex data more accessible and actionable.
+- Build visualizations and dashboards: Creating visual representations of financial data, such as graphs and charts, to make complex data more accessible and actionable.

-- Risk Assessment: Identifying financial risks by data-driven models like regression analysis and machine learning to predict and quantify risks, and recommending strategies to mitigate them.
+- Risk assessment: Identifying and quantifying financial risks using data-driven models, including statistical and machine learning methods, and recommending strategies to manage or reduce those risks.

 How to Become a Financial Analyst